LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 The date of each sample is stored in the taxon name after the last little `s`.
 The numbers are years since 1900.
 We will use the regular expression `"s(\d+)$"` to extract these numbers and turn to ages.
 In addition, the age direction should be set to the _forward_ in time for this analysis.

+The LPhy `TimeTree` always take the ages.
+But there are two different ways in how the meta data (e.g. in the Nexus file) can interpret sampling dates, which are controlled by the age direction defined in LPhy `readNexus`.
+If the sampling dates are __since some time in the past__, then we set `ageDirection="forward"` or `"dates"`.
+This is usually used for virus data.
+If the sampling dates are __before the present__, then we set `ageDirection="backward"` or `"ages"`.
+This is usually used for fossils data.
+The easiest way to check if you have used the correct one is by clicking the graphical component `taxa` and checking the column `Age`.
+If the setup is correct, the sequences sampled the most recently (i.e. 2002) should have a `Age` of 0 while all other tips should be larger then 0.

 ### Constructing the data block in LinguaPhylo